 A plus that can also be a minus is that the units are a kit that you are to assemble as well add your own harness, wings, electronics, sensors.
 The minus is that when you purchase a unit, it is not the base price, but the total finished price that is real.

+In the year 2020 the KISS has ZERO technology, bascially 1980's calculator has more technology than the KISS rebreather.
 The KISS concept is for a manual unit which has its strength, but it does not have an electronic set point controller or brain to implement a test, pre dive set up, or pre breath.
 People who still argue about the dangers of a computer controlling their life support are plain and simple STUPID!
 All you need to do is take their iPhone and throw it in the toilet as these people do not need computers in life.

 The units vary considerably on work of breathing, with the Classic style KISS being a hard WOB in a diver level or slightly head down position, which is so in rage these days.
 It usually requires the diver to be slightly up attitude to breath reasonably well.
 For sidemount units, the WOB is very very dependent on position so a good experienced KISS instructor is important.